zuozhenggh/learning-library/data-management-library/big-data/bds/bds-getting-started/bds-getting-started.md

 ## STEP 3: Create an IAM User to Be the BDS Administrator

 A Cloud Administrator has complete control over all of the BDS resources in the tenancy; however, it's a good practice to delegate cluster administration tasks to one or more BDS administrators.
-To create a new BDS administrator for a new service, a Cloud Administrator must create a user, and then add that user to a BDS administrators group.
+To create a new BDS administrator for a service, a Cloud Administrator must create a user and then add that user to a BDS administrators group.
 You create Identity and Access Management (IAM) groups with access privileges that are appropriate to your needs.

 Create a new **Administrator** group that will have full access rights to the new compartment that you created earlier as follows:

-1. In the **Oracle Cloud Console** Home page, click the **Navigation** menu.
+1. In the **Oracle Cloud Console** page, click the **Navigation** menu.

 2. Under **Governance and Administration**, select **Identity**, and then click **Users**.